wp-plugins/nextgen-facebook/readme.txt

 = 6.7.4.2 =

+*7747 lines in 35 files, with 41 classes and 265 functions*

 * Fixed relative path to (upcoming) language files.
 * Fixed detection and removal of old social buttons stylesheet.

 = 6.7.4.1 =

-*7740 lines in 35 files, with 41 classes and 265 functions.*
+*7740 lines in 35 files, with 41 classes and 265 functions*

-*Free* and Pro Versions:

 * Added a separator value to the `wp_title()` call for titles from SEO plugins, allowing them to use (or ignore) the separator.
 * Moved the WordPress version check code into the plugin activation method.